Condensation transition in large deviations of self-similar Gaussian processes with stochastic resetting: Summary and discussion

 We found that, despite the anomalous scaling of the full distribution, its cumulants grow (asymptotically) linearly in time and developed a method for calculating the coefficients.
 Remarkably, and in contrast to the case in which the full distribution follows the ``usual'' LDP \eqref{eq:DVscaling}, there is no obvious connection between cumulants and large deviations in our system.
 This is because the anomalous LDP \eqref{larget.7} doesn't give any corrections to the Gaussian distribution in the typical fluctuations regime $A(t)\sim\sqrt{t}$ because the rate function $\Phi(y)$ is exactly parabolic around its minimum at $y=0$.
 We expect these features to be universal for a broader class of systems in which condensation transitions occur \cite{NT18, GM19, BKLP20, GIL21, GIL21b, MGM21, MLMS21, Smith22OU}.
 Indeed, the cumulants of a sum $\sum_{i=1}^{n}x_{i}$ of i.i.d. random variables $x_1, \dots, x_n$, are exactly proportional to $n$, and it is natural to expect this behavior to extend to continuous-time systems for dynamical observables \eqref{dynamicalObservable} in the long-time limit, when $t$ is much larger than the typical correlation time of the system.
+Interestingly, there are systems in which the behavior is exactly opposite to that observed here in the sense that the cumulants grow anomalously in time, while the scaling \eqref{eq:DVscaling} is not found to break down.
+Such behaviors were found in the two recent works \cite{Krajnik21,Krajnik22}, and it would be interesting to investigate whether these different anomalous behaviors are related.